ironcero/devtools-liferay-portal-properties/README.md

   * _descFolderPath_: Path where properties file will be copied and properties will be replaced.
   * _originFolderPath_: Location of original properties file (with ${} filter params).
   * _keysFolderPath_: Location of filter properties file.
-* build.finaluzedBy: With this command we can execute plugin on build stage and not only on buildproperties.
+* build.finaluzedBy: With this command we can execute this plugin on _build_ stage and not only on _buildproperties_.

 It's time to add your properties files.